CptPie/DPLL-solver/README.md

 # DPLL SAT Solver

-A high-performance SAT solver implementing the DPLL (Davis-Putnam-Logemann-Loveland) algorithm with support for both sequential and parallel solving modes.
+SAT solver implementing the DPLL (Davis-Putnam-Logemann-Loveland) algorithm with support for both sequential and parallel solving modes written in GoLang.

 ## Features